dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

-* To run ASTRAL just need to provide the gene trees file with the `-i` option and the output file name with the `-o` file.
+* To run ASTRAL, you just need to provide the gene trees file with the `-i` option and the output file name with the `-o` file.

 		java -jar /home/morales/Apps/ASTRAL/astral.5.7.8.jar -i DATA/ASTRAL/input/all_gene_trees_2419.tre -o DATA/ASTRAL/output/ASTRAL_all_gene_trees_2419.tre